 ETS offers Scorpions™ assays, based on specific genetic markers, to detect wine and juice spoilage organisms.
 This genetic analysis method detects microbial populations directly in wine or juice.
 Results are routinely reported within two business days, giving winemakers the ability to address problems before wine defects occur.
 Targeting Specific Spoilage Microorganisms

 ETS has developed a series of Scorpions™ assays to provide winemakers a tool for rapid identification and quantitation of spoilage microbes in their wines.
 The assays utilize a combination of gene amplification and hybridization to accurately quantify the total number of viable cells in a sample.

 Wine and Juice Bacteria Spoilage Panels screen for a range of bacteria in juice and wine, including Acetobacter, Gluconobacter, Gluconacetobacter, and selected Pediococcus and Lactobacillus species.
 The Wine Yeast Spoilage Panel screens for selected Brettanomyces and Zygosaccharomyces species.
 The Juice Yeast Spoilage Panel detects selected Hanseniaspora (Kloeckera), Pichia, Brettanomyces, and Zygosaccharomyces species.
-Additional Scorpions™ assays our available for detection of Saccharomyces and Oenococcus.
+Additional Scorpions™ assays are available for detection of Saccharomyces and Oenococcus.

 Targeted genetic probes give the winemaker the ability to monitor only those specific spoilage organisms that have the potential to adversely impact wine quality.

 Used separately, or in combination, ETS Scorpions™ Panels enable the winemaker to specifically monitor those organisms that pose a threat to the quality of their individual wines.